EvanHuang7/ai-tools/README.md

 ```
 task kluctl:deploy-production
 ```

+🚨🚨🚨 Important: The **⭐ Set up GCP services access for app** subsection is required to be finished after app deployment in order to allow app accessing GCP services

 3. Now, you have your app configed with `Staging` and `Prod` environment specfication seperatly running in two K8s cluster.